 ‘Service Level Procedure’ is a reference to this document.

-The document “The Role of the responsible person ” published by AEMO should also be referred to as many of the compliance activities for the responsible person are undertaken via the Metering Provider.
+The document “The Role of the metering coordinator ” published by AEMO should also be referred to as many of the compliance activities for the metering coordinator are undertaken via the Metering Provider.

 Document Responsibility